snagda/utils/sec13f-pdf-converter/readme-sec-13f-converter.md

 The SEC publishes quarterly lists of securities in Form 13F reports as PDFs, which are not easily machine-readable.
 This utility extracts the tabular data from these PDFs and converts it into structured formats (XLSX and CSV) that can be imported into databases or used for analysis.

+## Pre-Converted Files Available

+For your convenience, I maintain a collection of pre-converted Excel and CSV files for SEC 13F list data from 2020 onwards at [sec13flist.com](http://sec13flist.com).
+If you need a specific SEC 13F PDF file converted to Excel or CSV format and don't want to run the converter yourself, please email me at contactus@sec13flist.com.

 ## Features

 - Extracts securities data from SEC 13F PDF files